-Madikwe Game Reserve may be small in stature but has successfully captured sightings of the wild dog species.
-The reserve underwent a massive change in the 1990s where diverse wildlife was introduced after experiencing a failed and unproductive farmland.
-Owning to its success story of rehabilitation and conservation, there is a healthy population of wild dogs found in the Madikwe Reserve.
+Madikwe Game Reserve may be small in stature, but it has successfully captured sightings of the wild dog species.
+The reserve underwent a massive change in the 1990s when diverse wildlife was introduced after experiencing failed and unproductive farmland.
+Due to its success story of rehabilitation and conservation, there is a healthy population of wild dogs in the Madikwe Reserve.

 Kruger National Park

-Kruger National Park in South Africa is the most popular and largest game reserves in the country.
+Kruger National Park in South Africa is the most popular and largest game reserve in the country.
 This renowned wildlife area has a remarkable diversity of animals, plants, and bird species.
-It covers an area of 7, 576 sq. mi where the population of wild dogs is widespread in the region.
-The Greater Kruger area which not only includes the Kruger National Park but also certain private reserves like Timbavati, Manyeleti, Sabi Sands, and MalaMala has packs of wild dogs residing.
+It covers an area of 7,576 sq. mi., where the population of wild dogs is widespread in the region.
+The Greater Kruger area, which not only includes the Kruger National Park but also certain private reserves like Timbavati, Manyeleti, Sabi Sands, and MalaMala, has packs of wild dogs residing there.

-The best place to stay is at any of the Sabi Sands lodges as it is a collection of private safari lodges and offers an intimate experience.
-Guests can enjoy off-roading for special sightings which are usually reserved for wild dogs and other predators.
+The best place to stay is at any of the Sabi Sands lodges, as they are a collection of private safari lodges and offer an intimate experience.
+Guests can enjoy off-roading for special sightings, which are usually reserved for wild dogs and other predators.

 Hluhluwe Imfolozi National Park

-The Hilltop camp located in Hluhluwe Imfolozi Game Reserve offers guided game drives and other safari options where witnessing wild dogs have become a real possibility.
+The Hilltop Camp, located in Hluhluwe Imfolozi Game Reserve, offers guided game drives and other safari options where witnessing wild dogs has become a real possibility.

 Selous National Park is sprawled over 45,000 kilometers and is three times bigger than the bustling Serengeti.
 Home to around 100,000 impalas, predators in Selous are in abundance.
 Owing to this reason, approximately 800 wild dogs roam the wide and beautiful reserve as well as its stunning forest areas.
 Although Selous is 50,000 square kilometers in size, it is a less busy place than any other park in Tanzania, making sightings even more genuine.
 Due to its vast capacity, wild dogs have plenty of space to move around as well.

-The Sand Rivers Selous overlooks the Rufiji River where the wild dogs’ dens are seen towards the east of the camp.
-The Selous Serena Camp is also one of the ideal bases to explore the remoteness of Selous along with spotting wild dogs.
+The Sand Rivers Selous overlooks the Rufiji River, where the wild dogs’ dens are seen towards the east of the camp.
+Selous Serena Camp is also one of the ideal bases to explore the remoteness of Selous and spot wild dogs.

 Ruaha National Park

 Located in central Tanzania, Ruaha National Park is the largest national park in the country.
 The Great Ruaha River is known to be a lifeline for the wildlife living in the park.
-Although rich in flora and fauna as well as huge in size, Ruaha is the least visited park in Tanzania.
+Although rich in flora and fauna and huge in size, Ruaha is the least visited park in Tanzania.
 Hence, safaris here are more exclusive and remote.

-A good population of wild dogs resides in Ruaha but it is difficult to spot them as there are only a few camps set in the park.
-Moreover, dense woodland and 50,000 kilometers of Baobab dotted savannah makes it impossible to catch their sightings.
-To increase your chances and luck to see wild dogs, the Mwagusi Safari Camp located in Ruaha National Park is a preferred accommodation option as visitors are known to have multiple sightings of them.
+A good population of wild dogs resides in Ruaha, but it is difficult to spot them as there are only a few camps set up in the park.
+Moreover, dense woodland and 50,000 kilometers of Baobab-dotted savannah make it impossible to catch their sightings.
+To increase your chances and luck of seeing wild dogs, the Mwagusi Safari Camp located in Ruaha National Park is a preferred accommodation option, as visitors are known to have multiple sightings of them.

 David Attenborough’s ‘Dynasties’, a BBC series, featured Mana Pools in its Wild Dogs episode.
-Since then, Mana Pools National Park became increasingly famous.
-Every year, wild dog dens situated in and around the national park provide exciting sightings to visitors.
+Since then, Mana Pools National Park has become increasingly famous.
+Every year, wild dog dens situated in and around the national park provide exciting sightings for visitors.
 There are two main areas in the park where wild dogs are often seen.

 There are wild dog dens close to the banks of the Zambezi River that travel through the northern boundary of the park.
-Additionally, the more remote area, Chitake Springs, forces wildlife to congregate during the dry winter months which also attracts predators like lion pride and wild dogs waiting to hunt.
+Additionally, the more remote area, Chitake Springs, forces wildlife to congregate during the dry winter months, which also attracts predators like lion prides and wild dogs waiting to hunt.

 Hwange National Park

 Hwange is one of the largest national parks in Zimbabwe, known to be roughly the size of Belgium.
-The national park is home to twice the number of wild dogs than in Mana Pools; around 200 of these dogs in over 30 packs.
-The park also has the longest-running conservative initiative known as the Painted Dog Conservation project that protects, rehabilitates, and reintroduces these animal species in the country.
+The national park is home to twice the number of wild dogs as Mana Pools; around 200 of these dogs live in over 30 packs.
+The park also has the longest-running conservative initiative known as the Painted Dog Conservation Project, which protects, rehabilitates, and reintroduces these animal species in the country.

-The Hide, a luxury safari camp in Hwange, has viewing hides, located on the edge of waterholes and provides excellent opportunities to observe wildlife.
+The Hide is a luxury safari camp in Hwange.
+It has viewing hides located on the edge of waterholes and provides excellent opportunities to observe wildlife.

 South Luangwa National Park

-South Luangwa National Park encompasses the beautiful Luangwa Valley which is exceptionally rich in diverse wildlife.
+South Luangwa National Park encompasses the beautiful Luangwa Valley, which is exceptionally rich in diverse wildlife.
 It is mostly due to the flowing Luangwa River that the game concentrations in the park are among the highest.
-The area is also well-known for predator sightings namely lion, spotted hyena leopard, and the elusive Wild Dog.
-The Zambian Carnivore Programme has boosted the population of wild dogs which are now estimated to be around 300 in the Luangwa Valley.
+The area is also well-known for predator sightings, namely lion, spotted hyena, leopard, and the elusive Wild Dog.
+The Zambian Carnivore Program has boosted the population of wild dogs, which is now estimated to be around 300 in the Luangwa Valley.

-A stay at the rustic Nsolo Bush Camp or Flatdog camps not only offers exhilarating sights of the wild dog packs but other animals residing in Luangwa as well.
+A stay at the rustic Nsolo Bush Camp or Flatdog Camp not only offers exhilarating sights of the wild dog packs but other animals residing in Luangwa as well.

-Staying at Laikipia Wilderness Camp promises adventurous wild dog sightings, as well as a look at the conservation programmes run in Laikipia
+Staying at Laikipia Wilderness Camp promises adventurous wild dog sightings as well as a look at the conservation programs run in Laikipia.

 When to see wild dogs in Africa

 To witness wild dogs in their natural habitat, all the places mentioned above are worth a visit.
-Learning and spreading more awareness about this endangered species can help support their conservation better.
+Learning about and spreading more awareness about this endangered species can help support its conservation better.

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.